 Originally hailing from Darug Country in the Western Suburbs of Sydney, Alistair has been performing on stage his entire life.
 At eighteen he relocated from Melbourne to New York City to study at the prestigious American Academy of Dramatic Arts.
 Upon graduation he was awarded the Max Fischer Award as recognition for being the most improved student.
-He followed this up with film and theatre projects, performing off-Broadway at the Hudson Guild Theatre (Waiting for the Sun) and the Manhattan Repertory Theatre (Commuters, Life as she knows it).
+He followed this up with varied filming and theatre projects, performing off-Broadway at the Hudson Guild Theatre (Waiting for the Sun) and the Manhattan Repertory Theatre (Commuters, Life as she knows it).

 After three years of living and working in New York City he returned home for a brief stint before heading to London for a year, mainly working on film sets (One night of Ecstasy, the Real story of Goodfellas) as the first hints of his writing began.

 Since returning home he’s worked at La Mama (Chronic and The Fly), Chapel off Chapel (You Look Like Your Father) and The MC Showroom (Drama School: a play), as well as directing and producing other projects at these and other venues.